janklab/MlxShake/docs-src/README-index-common.md

 ## Acknowledgments

-ExportMlx is based on, and started out as a fork of, MathWorker Michio Inoue's [livescript2markdown](https://github.com/minoue-xx/livescript2markdown) tool.
-ExportMlx can largely be viewed as a productization of livescript2markdown.
+MlxShake is based on, and started out as a fork of, MathWorker Michio Inoue's [livescript2markdown](https://github.com/minoue-xx/livescript2markdown) tool.
+MlxShake can largely be viewed as a productization of livescript2markdown.

 The Live Script to LaTeX export code is informed by Pavel Roslovets's [Live-Script-to-Markdown-Converter toolbox](https://github.com/roslovets/Live-Script-to-Markdown-Converter).

 ## License Warning

-ExportMlx is licensed under a nonstandard MathWorks-specific variant of the BSD 2-Clause License that includes this additional clause:
+MlxShake is licensed under a nonstandard MathWorks-specific variant of the BSD 2-Clause License that includes this additional clause:

 ```text
 * In all cases, the software is, and all modifications and derivatives of the